 Plan your chart of accounts

-The chart of accounts is a structured list of a legal entity’s general ledger accounts.
+The chart of accounts is a structured list of a legal entity's general ledger accounts.
 The list is used to prepare financial reports for authorities and owners.
-The accounts are grouped into types of accounts and then further aggregated into larger categories.
+The accounts are first grouped into types of accounts and then further aggregated into larger categories.
 At the most general level, the accounts are grouped as revenues and costs (operating accounts), and assets and liabilities (balance accounts).

 A chart of accounts can be shared and used by any legal entity in an organization.
 The chart of accounts that is used by a legal entity is defined on the Ledger page.

 Here are some of the factors that you must consider when you plan the structure of the chart of accounts for your organization:

 - The reporting requirements of the country or region where your organization is based

 - The reporting requirements of your legal entity